 Welcome to Metropolitan College of New York!
 Every international student brings personal experiences from home and enlightens our community.
-In addition to working with you one-on-one throughout your entire program, I invite you to join me on exclusive trips to explore New York City and learn about U.S. history.
+In addition to working with you one-on-one throughout your entire program, I invite you to join me for campus events focused to the needs of International students: transition to American education systems, virtual New International Students Orientation, career fairs and professional development workshops.
 I look forward to providing you with an exceptional educational experience while helping you succeed throughout your academic career.

 (212) 343-1234, ext.
 2802 | email@example.com